What is the Financial Consolidation Process in Accounting?

 That’s when Mark found Planful and Mi Hub began to shave days off its consolidation process almost immediately.

-Now, the U.S. and U.K. teams finish their postings and upload trial balance data from their legacy ERP systems to Planful.
+Now, the U.S. and U.K. teams have finished their postings and uploaded trial balance data from their legacy ERP systems to Planful.
 As a result, the team can deliver a draft of consolidated results in five days and the complete board packs just two days later.

-The financial consolidation process is when you collect, consolidate, and report financial data from subsidiary business entities into a parent company.
+The financial consolidation process in accounting is when you collect, consolidate, and report financial data from subsidiary business entities into a parent company.

 With Planful, your organization can implement an effective financial consolidation process to achieve long-term success and maintain a competitive advantage.